 Following the completion of my university degree and PGCE in English Literature, I started teaching English in secondary schools – something that still takes up a portion of my time.

-Although I had always practised yoga sporadically then, exercise mostly consisted of running and time spent in the gym.
+Although I had always practised yoga sporadically back then, my exercise routine mostly consisted of running and time spent in the gym.
 It wasn’t until 2007, when I was pregnant with my first child, that I first fell in love with yoga.
 I found it helped, both physically and mentally, during pregnancy and labour.
-After my children were born – I had three in close succession – I found that whenever I had the opportunity to practise (which was hard with three children under five years old), I grabbed it, and always felt rejuvenated and energised afterwards.
+After my children were born – I had three in close succession – I found that whenever I had the opportunity to practise (which was hard with three children under five years of age), I grabbed it, and always felt rejuvenated and energised afterwards.

-Over the years, yoga and Literature combined have become my two greatest passions – alongside, of course, my family and friends.
+Over the years, yoga, wellness and Literature have become my greatest passions – alongside, of course, my family and friends.

 “You are your best thing.”